What is penile cancer?

 Squamous cell carcinoma

 About 95% of penile cancers develop from flat skin cells called squamous cells.
-Squamous cell cancers can develop anywhere on the penis.
-Most of these cancers are found on the foreskin (in men who have not been circumcised) or on the glans.
+Squamous cell carcinoma (also known as squamous cell cancer) can develop anywhere on the penis.
+Most of these cancers occur on the foreskin (in men who have not been circumcised) or on the glans.
 These tumors tend to grow slowly.
-If they are found at an early stage, these tumors can usually be cured.
+If they are found at an early stage, they can usually be cured.

 Verrucous carcinoma: This is an uncommon form of squamous cell cancer that can occur in the skin in many areas.
 A verrucous carcinoma growing on the penis is also known as Buschke-Lowenstein tumor.
-This cancer looks a lot like a large benign genital wart.
-These cancers tend to grow slowly but can sometimes get very large.
+This cancer looks a lot like a large genital wart.
+Verrucous carcinomas tend to grow slowly but can sometimes get very large.
 They can grow deep into surrounding tissue, but they rarely spread to other parts of the body.

 Carcinoma in situ (CIS): This is the earliest stage of squamous cell cancer of the penis.
-In this stage the cancer cells are only found in the top layers of skin.
+In this stage the cancer cells are found only in the top layers of skin.
 They have not yet grown into the deeper tissues of the penis.
 Depending on the location of a CIS of the penis, doctors may use other names for the disease.
 CIS of the glans is sometimes called erythroplasia of Queyrat.
-The same condition when found on the shaft of the penis (or other parts of the genitals) is called Bowen disease.
+CIS on the shaft of the penis (or other parts of the genitals) is called Bowen disease.

 Melanoma is a type of skin cancer that starts in melanocytes, the cells that make the brownish color in the skin that helps protect it from the sun.
-These cancers tend to grow and spread quickly and are more dangerous than other types of skin cancer.
-Melanomas are most often found in sun-exposed skin, but they rarely occur in other areas.
-Less than 2% of penile cancers are melanomas.
-For more information about melanoma and its treatment, please see our document Melanoma Skin Cancer.
+These cancers tend to grow and spread quickly and are more dangerous than the more common types of skin cancer.
+Melanomas are most often found in sun-exposed skin, but rarely they occur in other areas like the penis.
+Only a very small portion of penile cancers are melanomas.
+For more information about melanoma and its treatment, see Melanoma Skin Cancer.

-Basal cell cancer is another type of skin cancer that can develop on the penis.
-It makes up less than 2% of penile cancers.
+Basal cell carcinoma (also known as basal cell cancer) is another type of skin cancer that can develop on the penis.
+It makes up only a small portion of penile cancers.
 This type of cancer is slow-growing and rarely spreads to other parts of the body.

 Adenocarcinoma (Paget disease of the penis)

 This very rare type of penile cancer can develop from sweat glands in the skin of the penis.
-It can be very hard to tell apart from carcinoma in situ of the penis.
-At first, the cancer cells spread within the skin.
-Later on, these cells can grow into the tissues under the skin and then spread to lymph nodes.
+It can be very hard to tell apart from carcinoma in situ (CIS) of the penis.

-A small number of penile cancers called sarcomas develop from the blood vessels, smooth muscle, or other connective tissue cells of the penis.
-This document does not discuss sarcoma.
-For more information about this type of cancer, please see our document Sarcoma - Adult Soft Tissue Cancer.
+A small number of penile cancers are sarcomas.
+These cancers develop from blood vessels, smooth muscle, or other connective tissue cells of the penis.
+For more about this type of cancer, see Sarcoma - Adult Soft Tissue Cancer.